EmilyUbb/Weather_Driving_Directions_App/README.md

-# Integrating Weather and Direction Data
+# Integrating Weather and Data for Driving Directions

 The goal of this project was to build an app that utilizes a data pipeline that can show the weather expected to be encountered during a road trip.
 The user inputs the origin and destination of their road trip.
 The data pipeline then returns all of the weather from now - arrival time for all of the cities encountered along the way.